-Sudoku is an obnoxious game in which you place numbers in a puzzle
+Sudoku is a game in which you place numbers in a puzzle

-with some constraint.
-For example, in the puzzle below you place the numbers 1 through 9 so no number is repeated
+with constraints.
+For example, in the puzzle below you place the numbers 1 through 9 so no number is

 - Click the "Solve" button.